mmccar26/heatwave-soil-food-web-effects/README.md

-Data and scripts for the manuscript entitled "Simulated heatwave decouples predator-prey interactions across soil types in a microcosm experiment"
+Data and scripts for the manuscript entitled "Predator-prey interactions are disrupted under simulated heatwave conditions"

 Authors: